Press and Reviews for Before Central Park

 — Barry Lewis, PBS Walking Tours of New York

+A stunning display of historical sleuthing.
 Brilliantly researched and superbly illustrated, Sara Cedar Miller’s book unravels the story of the 843 acres that became Central Park.
 Anyone interested in New York City’s past will find Before Central Park indispensable.

 — Shane White, author of Prince of Darkness: The Untold Story of Jeremiah G. Hamilton, Wall Street’s First Black Millionaire

+Sara Cedar Miller sets out to tell the landscape history of Central Park that often goes untold.
 She expertly uses the historical record to analyze the cultural processes responsible for shaping the landscape prior to the construction of the park.
 In doing so, she unearths the layers of the landscape to highlight the cultural attitudes embedded in the landscape.

 — Phil Birge-Liberman, University of Connecticut